curl/curl/docs/CODE_REVIEW.md

 ## Code style

 Most code style nits are detected by checksrc but not all.
-Only leave remarks on style deviation once checksrc doesn't find any more.
+Only leave remarks on style deviation once checksrc doesn't find anymore.

 Minor nits from fresh submitters can also be handled by the maintainer when merging, in case it seems like the submitter isn't clear on what to do.
 We